toyxyz/toyxyz_train/duplicator_lora/README.md

 # Duplicator_lora tools

-Small batch files to help you learn Duplicator lora.
+Small batch files to help training Duplicator lora.

 Use it with kohya-ss/sd-scripts.